jordanvieler/UC_Berkeley_Structure_and_Interpretation_of_Computer_Programs/README.md

 ## Labs, Homework and Projects from UC Berkeley, CS61A: Structure and Interpretation of Computer Programs

   In order to deepen my understanding of python and computer programming, I decided to take the full Fall 2020 CS61A course taught by John DeNiro at UC Berkeley.
-The content of this course is available [here](https://inst.eecs.berkeley.edu/~cs61a/fa20/).
+The content of which is available [here](https://inst.eecs.berkeley.edu/~cs61a/fa20/).

   I have been completing the assigned readings, discussion worksheets, labs, homework and projects.
 Additionally, I have been watching all lectures and QAs, and taking the available midterms.
 To improve my learning, I have been using only course materials to solve difficult